 - To become certified to perform Probuphine surgical procedures in the Probuphine REMS Program, HCPs must: - 1.
-Review the Prescribing Information for Probuphine. - 2.
-Attest to performing a surgical procedure in the 3 months immediately preceding enrollment in the Probuphine REMS Program. - 3.
-Complete the Probuphine REMS Program Live Training: Lecture and Practicum, and successfully complete the Probuphine REMS Program Knowledge Assessment, as well as meet the Probuphine REMS Program Criteria for Procedural Competency. - 4.
+Review the Prescribing Information for Probuphine, including Instructions for Use. - 2.
+Have performed a surgical procedure in the 3 months immediately preceding enrollment in the Probuphine REMS Program. - Take the Probuphine REMS Program Live Training: Lecture and Practicum, and successfully complete the Probuphine REMS Program Knowledge Assessment, as well as meet the Probuphine REMS Program Criteria for Procedural Competency. - 4.
 Enroll in the Probuphine REMS Program by completing the Probuphine REMS Program HCP Who Performs Probuphine Surgical Procedures Enrollment Form or Probuphine REMS Program HCP Dual Enrollment Form.